Final report for SW21-923

 Objective 1) Assess strawberry cultivars for nutrient uptake and growth on less readily available organic nutrient sources such as composts.

 (i) Rationale and Hypotheses.
-We built on preliminary data already collected that suggests strawberry cultivars show considerable variability in growth on slow-release organic sources of N like compost (Figure 1; Reeve et al. 2017) and take up organic molecules such as amino acids directly (Reeve et al. 2008).
-We have been using greenhouse trials to select strawberries with extreme differences in growth on compost and confirm these results in high tunnels.
-We hypothesize that there is a positive relationship between growth and amino acid uptake on compost in the greenhouse and growth and productivity on compost in the field.
+We built on preliminary data already collected that suggests strawberry cultivars show considerable variability in growth on slow-release organic sources of N like compost (Reeve et al. 2017) and take up organic molecules such as amino acids directly (Reeve et al. 2008).
+We used greenhouse trials to select strawberries with extreme differences in growth on compost and confirm these results in high tunnels.
+We hypothesized that there is a positive relationship between growth and amino acid uptake on compost in the greenhouse and growth and productivity on compost in the field.

-Fall and spring plantings of strawberries grown with compost (Millers Inc, Hyrum UT) with and without soluble N fertilizer (fish emulsion on organic farms) were established on the USU Student Organic Farm and four commercial farms in August/Sept 2023 and Feb/March 2024.
-One 70 x 14ft tunnel was dedicated to fall and one to spring production at the student farm and on farm trials were sized according to grower interest and available space.
+Fall and spring plantings of strawberries grown with compost (Millers Inc, Hyrum UT) with and without soluble N fertilizer (fish emulsion on organic farms) were established on the USU Student Organic Farm in Sept 2023 and March 2024.
+Steer manure compost was applied prior to planting at a rate of 120 lb total N per acre, assuming 25% N availability.
+One 70 x 14ft tunnel was dedicated to fall and one to spring production at the student farm.
 Eleven compost/cultivar treatment combinations (3ft. of bed per treatment with 6 plants per plot) with three replicate plots were established per high tunnel.
 Best performers selected in greenhouse trials as well as Chandler and Seascape that are expected to be poor were included to test the relationship between growth on compost and performance in the field.
-Compost was applied across all cultivars where needed based on soil test results.
-The USU plantings and plantings included a second treatment with and without supplemental fertilizer.
 Plant survival, number of crowns, runners and leaf chlorophyl were recorded.
-Total and marketable berry yield, fruit size, plant growth, leaf chlorophyll, leaf N content and disease incidence were measured on the spring planted trials.
+Total and marketable berry yield, fruit size, plant growth, leaf chlorophyll, leaf N content and disease incidence were measured.
 Soil health indicators (organic matter, microbial biomass, available soil nutrients, pH and EC) were assessed at two points during the growing cycle according to Gavlak (2003) and Anderson and Domsch (1978).
-Data from fall and spring plantings will be analyzed separately using a random complete block design with two factors (cultivar and compost) with harvest time as repeated measure.
+Data from fall and spring plantings was analyzed separately using a random complete block design with two factors (cultivar and compost) with harvest time as repeated measure.
+Common cultivars were compared across years and used to assess yield stability over time.
+Unique cultivars present in any given year only were compared by year.

 Objective 2) Assess how mBCA effectiveness, both singly and in mixtures, varies with strawberry cultivar and compost use.